Greening MedtechGreening Medtech

 Sustainability in Practice

-Although sustainable design is still emerging as a business strategy in the medical device and pharmaceutical industries, several major manufacturers have already committed to employing sustainable practices in their design and manufacturing (see sidebars, page 49 and 50).
-End-of-life equipment reclamation programs such as those instituted at GE Healthcare, the development of product life cycle management software at Siemens, and voluntary compliance with a variety of environmental standards by Novartis and Philips are just a few of the tactics being used by corporations to differentiate their devices from the rest of the industry.
+Although sustainable design is still emerging as a business strategy in the medical device and pharmaceutical industries, several major manufacturers have already committed to employing sustainable practices in their design and manufacturing (see sidebars).
+End-of-life equipment reclamation programs such as those instituted at GE Healthcare, the development of product life-cycle management software at Siemens, and voluntary compliance with a variety of environmental standards by Novartis and Philips are just a few of the tactics being used by corporations to differentiate their devices from the rest of the industry.

 Sustainable design is not just design for the environment; it is a business strategy that promotes the creation, manufacture, and management of well-engineered products that benefit a manufacturer's bottom line in the short term and lay a foundation for continued success in the long term.
 Such a philosophy holds true not just in consumer-driven markets, but also in the highly regulated medical technology industry.
 Although many of the environmental requirements that govern consumer and industrial products do not yet apply to medical devices, companies that choose to see sustainability as a business opportunity, rather than a barrier, will be leading the market—not just scrambling to keep up.

 1. P Engardio, K Capell, J Carey, and K Hall, "Beyond the Green Corporation," Business Week (29 January

 2. M Borden, "50 Ways to Green Your Business," Fast Company no. 120 (2007): 90; available from Internet:

 3. Report of the World Commission on Environment and Development: Our Common Future (New York City: Oxford

 4. L Brannen, Preventative Medicine for the Environment: Developing and Implementing Environmental Programs